chix4030/Analysing_Twitter_Tweets/README.md

 # Data_preparation_(milestone_1)
-This repository gathers tools and files needed for the extraction of textual data from Twitter, building corpora and representing documents in various representations.
-Also, some basic transformations (related to models such as TF-IDF, LSI, LDA, etc.) would be implemented here.
+For more information, visit: "MachineLearninginPhysics-TextAnalysis".
+You can also see my contribution there.
+The repository gathers tools and files needed for the extraction of textual data from Twitter, building corpora and representing documents in various representations.
+Also, some basic transformations (related to models such as TF-IDF, LSI, LDA, etc.) would be implemented.